BtVS by Whedon and Mutant Enemy. Star Trek:TNG by Roddenberry and Paramount.

 The last thing she remembered clearly was finding Willow in her bedroom and...
 She jumped to the wrong conclusion.

-With only a second look, she charged off towards Soldier-Xander, leaving Willow's sheet-covered body behind her.
+With only a second look, she charged off towards Soldier-Xander, leaving Willow's sheet-covered body laying on the ground behind her...

-Black-haired, purple-suited, lovely Deanna Troi found herself among a swirl of chaotic emotions, mostly fear.
+Black-haired, purple-suited, half-Betazoid Deanna Troi found herself among a swirl of chaotic emotions, mostly fear.

 There was some lust, some anger.
 Darker emotions.

 There was a miasma of darkness.

 It looked like a reconstruction of a nightmare in late Twentieth-Century America.